Studer A827 24 Track Audio Recorder

 These are basic considerations.
 At Studer we believe that the cost/benefit ratio of an investment can only be determined if all relevant factors are included in the overall evaluation.
 This is why we have built the A827 — exactly to fit your requirements.

 The obvious kinship between the tape transport of the STUDER A827 and the top-of-the-line STUDER A820 is neither coincidental.
 For drive mechanism and the associated control logic we simply make no compromises.
-There are solid reasons for this: An analog multitrack tape recorder, be it configured for 24, 16 or 8 tracks, is principally a workhorse for daily use.
+There are solid reasons for this: An analogue multitrack tape recorder, be it configured for 24, 16 or 8 tracks, is principally a workhorse for daily use.
 It is no secret that studio projects tend to come under time pressure.
-This is Why the responsiveness and the handling play an important role.
-It therefore comes as no surprise that even in a machine that has been trimmed down to essentials we still install the best tape Because only the best tape transport will guarantee for top audio quality even after years of service.
+This is why the responsiveness, and the handling play an important role.
+It therefore comes as no surprise that even in a machine that has been trimmed down to essentials, we still install the best tape Because only the best tape transport will guarantee for top audio quality even after years of service.

 Stability, precision, speed

-The tape transport accommodates 14″ (356mm) tape reels and can operate With three different speeds (7,5, 15, 30 ips) plus varispeed control. lt can also record and play in the reverse tape direction (incl. varispeed).
-Heavy-duty DC disc rotor motors With switched driver electronics for maximum efficiency and Iow heat dissipation achieve spooling speeds of up to 15 m/s (590 ips), and in conjunction With the processor controlled pancake inertia measurement also extremely fast response times.
+The tape transport accommodates 14″ (356mm) tape reels and can operate with three different speeds (7,5, 15, 30 ips) plus varispeed control. lt can also record and play in the reverse tape direction (incl. varispeed).
+Heavy-duty DC disc rotor motors with switched driver electronics for maximum efficiency and low heat dissipation achieve spooling speeds of up to 15 m/s (590 ips), and in conjunction with the processor-controlled pancake inertia measurement also extremely fast response times.

 Antiskew tracking